 Like other sections I had fished below the confluence, there weren’t any trout to be spotted, just kids playing in the water or families picnicking on the shore.
 So I headed back up to the Fenchel section, to try my luck.
 I waded a few parts in and around the Cave only to find trout holding in the most unnatural places, wary of any thing that moved.
 I packed up again and decided to fish the Fenchel above the spring, and though this might be an interesting fish for the more adventurous (I did spot two trout and there were some sizable holes above the equestrian trail-head parking area), I didn’t have the energy, patience, or time.
 So, after a short hike up, I turned around and made my way to Rainbow Springs.

 The springs, which are mostly diverted elsewhere, form two small ponds, and then overflow into the Fenchel.
 This overflow forms a nice pool, and when I arrived it was empty of men.
 In the course of about an hour, I pulled out two brown trout, one from each of the holes directly below and above the water entering from the spring.
 Moreover, during that time I had two men jump right beside me in the hole with their spinning rods and fish like I didn’t exist.
 The latter of the two coaxed strikes from the trout by literally dangling a lure in front of their faces until they struck at it.
 Then (and this is so strange) he would unhook the fish and throw it several yards downstream.
-Every time I would look at him, and during only a few of those glances did he look at me with that ignorant glance (retarded, if I may) as if he were doing the fish a favor.
-Stupid.

 And that sums up my advice to any rational, conservationist fly fisherman, who is tempted to visit Backbone: Don’t be stupid.
 It’s a complete waste of time, unless you’re going to the park to spend time with your family.
 If that’s true, then spend time with your family, and forget the fly fishing.